bukzor/pgctl/docs/source/user/advanced.rst

 Services that start slowly
 --------------------------

-Similarly, if pgctl needs to be told to wait longer to start your service, write a ``timeout-ready`` file.
+Similarly, if pgctl needs to be told to wait longer to start your service, write a ``timeout-start`` file.

 If there's a significant period between when the service has started (up) and when it's actually doing it's job (ready), or if your service sometimes stops working even when it's running, create a runnable ``ready`` script in the service